Coursera Quantum Computing For Everyone - An Introduction 4.1 (113 reviews)

 Who is this for?

-• Business and policy professionals who need to understand quantum computing conceptually rather than mathematically
+• Business and technology professionals who need a working understanding of quantum computing and its likely applications

 • Students exploring whether quantum computing is worth studying in depth

-• Professionals whose fields may be affected by quantum computing (cybersecurity, pharmaceuticals, finance, logistics) who want informed understanding
+• Professionals in fields likely to be affected by quantum computing (cybersecurity, pharmaceuticals, finance, logistics)

 Prerequisites